lextoumbourou/notes/notes/permanent/sample-rate.md

 ## Nyquist-Shannon sampling theorem

 According to the [Nyquist-Shannon Sampling Theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), the frequency of sampling of a wave must be greater than twice the highest frequency in a wave.
-That's why a sample rate 44.1kHz was chosen as the standard for CD quality.
+Since the highest frequency the human ear can hear is around 20 kHz, anything about 40 kHz should perfectly reproduce what the human ear can perceive.

+The sample rate for CD audio is 44.1kHz, which is two times 22.05 kHz, which gives a bit of extra buffer for very high frequencies.
+44.1kHz

 44.1kHz continues to be a sensible default for high-quality audio, although 48kHz is also a common choice.

 However, there are other standard sample rates for different types of audio.